historicalnetworkresearch/lausanne/practical.md

 It's just 200 meters from the shores of Lake Geneva, whose beaches stretch for several kilometers: don't forget your bathing suit!

 There are several food options on campus, in nearby buildings (5-8 minutes' walk).
-A meal usually costs around CHF 12-15.
+A meal usually costs around CHF 8-15, a sandwich around CHF 5-9.

  ![Campus map](/img/campusmap.png)